But the right field video board and the bleachers won't be, the team said on Tuesday.

-The statues will be refurbished while construction takes place at Wrigley Field this offeason.
+The concert will be the third of four shows at Wrigley Field this fall.

 Thank you for signing up!